 In response to the "Modern Slavery Act 2015" being enacted by the UK in October 2015, Komatsu UK Ltd. revised its “Slavery and Human Trafficking Statement for the Financial Year 2015.” disclosed on the web site.
 Recognizing the possibility of the risk of human rights violations occurring in Komatsu's business operations and its supply chains, this statement reports how such an issue will be properly managed.

 We repeatedly conduct risk assessments and continuously follow up on identified risks.
-We also plan to follow up on issues identified in the surveys conducted in FY2022.

 In the "Komatsu’s Worldwide Code of Business Conduct," we declare that we shall proactively disclose information, except in cases involving confidentiality or trade secrets.
 We will also make efforts to disclose relevant information on human rights issues to improve transparency and fairness.